-100 percent of the extent to which, the finance is not secured by the realisable value of the leased asset.
+100 percent of the extent to which the finance is not secured by the realisable value of the leased asset, should be provided for.
 Realisable value is to be estimated on a realistic basis.
 In addition to the above provision, provision at the following rates should be made on the sum of the net investment in the lease and the unrealised portion of finance income net of finance charge component of the secured portion, depending upon the period for which asset has been doubtful:

 Period for which the advance has remained in 'doubtful' category Provision requirement (%)

-Up to one year 20
+Up to one year 25

-One to three years 30
+One to three years 40

 More than three years 100